 The Hamilton & Dundas Street Railway (H&D)

-On March 17, 1873, a group of prominent local businessmen held a meeting at the Half-way House, a tavern situated between Hamilton and Dundas, (near where McMaster University is today) and decided to solve these problems by creating a railway connecting the two communities.
+On March 17, 1873, a group of prominent local businessmen held a meeting at the Half-way House, a tavern situated between Hamilton and Dundas, (at today's Emerson & Main St West)) and decided to solve these problems by creating a railway connecting the two communities.
+Little happened on the project until the spring of 1875, when a series of additional meetings again held at the Half-way House resulted in the creation of an exploratory committee to examine construction and operating costs.

 New Power, New Track, New Owner